Your personalized MCAT game plan starts here! 👉 Book your free 1-on-1 call

 I definitely think all the points brought up are so true, studying for the MCAT takes such discipline and you have to be constantly assessing your study strategies.
 One thing I did not realize was so important in my studies was to NOT do passive studying like mentioned in the blog.
 I was reading through the Kaplan books but not applying the material and it felt like time wasted after spending a month reading through the books with no application.
 The 5 common mistakes are huge trip ups that can keep you from improving.
 Great post!

-Get access to our secret study resources
+Get access to our exclusive study resources

 Learn how our students are crushing the MCAT and getting into med school (and how you can too!)